KoenigsKind/ITB2/README.md

 # ImageToolBox²

-The ImageToolBox² lets user write filter classes, which can accept images, do some calculations on them and produce new images.
+The ImageToolBox² lets users write filter classes, which can accept images, do some calculations on them and produce new images.
 Using the ITB², those filters can be opened and executed.
 Filters may provide properties that can be changed inside the ITB².